davidstrauss/desktop-configuration/gpg.md

-# Using a GPG Certification Key with GPG Smart Cards
+# GPG Smart Cards with Only Sub-Keys

-## Create a Certification Key to Certify Sub-Keys
+## Create a Certification/Master Key

 1. Start creating a new key: